zubaird/review-week-topics/react/01-intro-and-setup.md

 Before you move on to the next lesson, you should:

-* Complete all exercises and SAVE EVERY EXERCISE FOR FUTURE USE
 * Answer all questions in ONE MARKDOWN FILE

-Be prepared to review your exercises with instructors and peers as well as engage in discussions about the questions.
+* Complete all of the assignments

 Let's get started!

 ### What is React?

-According to the official React introduction,  is a-
+According to the official React introduction, React is a-

 > A JavaScript Library For Building User Interfaces

-React is a view library by Facebook.
+Essentially, React is a view library by Facebook.

 React is a powerful tool for only a couple reasons:
 * Does one thing and does it well.
 That "one thing" being a view library.
 * Everything is a **component** in React.
 * Updates the DOM very quickly using React's **virtual DOM**.

 ### What does React code look like?